Andrewsyl/222/README.md

 #### Functionality

 * Improve the error handling.
 Currently there is some handling that flags the user if city + country names are not letters.
-Instead I would add a JSON file with a list of cities, which prevests any city/country errors.
+Instead I would add a JSON file with a list of cities, which prevents any city/country errors.
-* When querying from the database, I would add checkboxes allowing the user to select what data they want to reviece e.g temp and rain fall.
+* When querying from the database, I would add checkboxes allowing the user to select what data they want to receive e.g temp and rain fall.
 * Create a User model that can save user data such as favourites or current location.
 * Add a login page.

 #### Code